 You own your content

 Federalist provides templates for you to start with in configuring your sites, but is not responsible for editing or updating the content or local configuration of your site.
-The Federalist team ensures that the publishing mechanism remains available to you so that your content edits can be published nearly immediately.
+The Federalist team ensures that the publishing mechanism remains available to you so that your content edits can be published within minutes.
 Your content must be low impact according to FIPS 199 and each branch on GitHub is published publicly by Federalist.
-Federalist is not for content that requires authorization to view.
+Federalist is not suitable for hosting the following types of information:

-To put a site live on Federalist, you must direct DNS for your URL to a custom address provided by the Federalist team (meaning, that visitors to that address will be pointed at Federalist so they can load your site from us).
-Setting DNS for a new or existing URL may involve working with other offices at your agency; these processes typically vary.
+Federalist does not manage your domain name nor provide DNS services.
+To launch a site on Federalist, you must configure the DNS for your domain to point to a domain provided by the Federalist team (meaning, that visitors to that address will be pointed at Federalist so they can load your site from us).
+Setting DNS for a new or existing domain may involve working with other offices at your agency; these processes typically vary.

 We control access to the core Federalist codebase.

 Access to Federalist’s configuration tools for your specific content does not grant you access to Federalist’s “backend.”
-Federalist’s code is open source, but 18F’s copy can only be edited by approved members of the 18F team.
+Federalist’s code is open source, but only approved members of the Federalist team are allowed to make or approve changes.
 No one can access Federalist’s management tools in cloud.gov without FedRAMP-approved two factor authentication.

 We control access to the hosting service that serves your webpages